NocturnalSolutions/KituraBook/6-data.md

 The `.accepts` methods on the `RouterRequest` object is really handy here.
 We throw it an array of types that we can support to its `types` parameter, and it will find the best match and return a `String?` with the matched value, or `nil` if no value matched.

-What do I mean by a “best match?“ Well, in the “Accept” header (and similar headers, like “Accept-Language”), the client can not only supply a list of types it wants to accept, but a sort of order in which it wants to accept them.
+What do I mean by a “best match?”
+Well, in the “Accept” header (and similar headers, like “Accept-Language”), the client can not only supply a list of types it wants to accept, but a sort of order in which it wants to accept them.
 For example, what follows is the “Accept” header that Firefox sends when it requests a web page.

     Accept: text/html,application/xhtml+xml,application/xml;q=0.9,*/*;q=0.8